ursa-mikail/app_site_demo/readme.md

 # Simple frontend-backend app
-Given the dir struct and files, i.e. {frontend, backend} with files, we present 4 versions:
+Given the dir struct and files, i.e. {frontend, backend} with files, we present 5 versions:

 1. All typescript
 2. backend golang
 3. backend rust
 4. backend C
+5. backend python

 The package also demo how to to run it.